-After calling propertyMapper->convert(sinput, Neos\MyPackage\Domain\Model\Person::class), we receive an ew object of type Person which has pame set to John Fisher, and pateTime object of the specified date.
+After calling SpropertyMapper->convert(Sinput, Neos\MyPackage\Domain\Model\Person::class), we receive an ew object of type Person which has Sname set to John Fisher, and SbirthDate set to a DateTime object of the specified date.
 You might now wonder how the PropertyMapper knows how to convert DateTime objects and Person objects?
 The answer is: It does not know that.
 However, the PropertyMapper calls specialized Type Converters which take care of the actual conversion.